state-alchemists/zrb/docs/concepts/runner-group-and-task.md

 # Runner, Group, and Task

-Runner, task, and group are some pretty simple but important concepts in Zrb.
-Let's see how they are related to each other.
+Runner, task, and group are some pretty simple but essential concepts in Zrb.
+Let's look at a short description of each terminology.

+- __Task__: Zrb Task is the smallest unit of your workflow.
+- __Runner__: When a Task is registered into Zrb Runner, it will be accessible from the CLI.
+- __Group__: Groups are like directory of Tasks.
+You can put related Tasks under the same Group, and you can make a nested Groups.

+Let's discuss each terminology in more detail.

 # Runner